 There are two ways to go about identifying a research mentor.
 You can go directly to one or more faculty member(s) with whom you might be interested in working, or you can schedule an appointment with Dr. John Leigh (E-311, 685-1390, firstname.lastname@example.org) who oversees the Undergraduate Research Program, to discuss research opportunities and availability of specific faculty members to sponsor students.
 Prior to meeting with potential faculty mentors it is recommended that you look over some of the publications of that laboratory.

 Please be aware that not every laboratory may have an opening for a 499 student.
 Try to arrange your Microm 499 as far as possible in advance (1-2 Quarters) of the quarter you wish to begin.
-Once you have been accepted into a laboratory for Microm 499, contact Sarah Mears, Advisor, to obtain an entry code to register for the course.
+Once you have been accepted into a laboratory for Microm 499, contact Sarah Mears, Academic Adviser, to obtain an entry code to register for the course.
 A C/NC grade is given for each Quarter of research.
 Most research mentors require that the results of your study be written up as a research report; Microm 496 can be used for this purpose.

 Undergraduate Research in any department may be used as an elective, provided the research project has the prior approval of the Undergraduate Research Advisor.
 Petition froms are available in Sarah Mears' office.